cbwinslow/baseballdc/README.md

 }
 ```

-## How to configure the request dictionary:
+## How to Configure the Request Parameter:

-### 'data_source'

-baseballdc currently only scrapes data from Baseball Reference, so the data_source should be set to BASEBALL_REFERENCE
+baseballdc currently only scrapes data from Baseball Reference, so the `data_source` should be set to `'BASEBALL_REFERENCE'`.

 ```python
 'data_source': 'BASEBALL_REFERENCE',
 ```
-### 'query_params'

-The query params object is itself a dictionary, with two required values, and multiple optional values.
+The `query_param` object is itself a dictionary, with two required values, and multiple optional values.

-### 'query_params' - Required Values
-The two required values are the scope, and table.
+The two required values are `scope`, and `table`.

-The scope of the data you can retreieve is split into three categories.
+The `scope` of the data you can retreieve is one of three options:

-* INDIVIDUAL_PLAYER
+* 'INDIVIDUAL_PLAYER'
-* TEAM
+* 'TEAM'
-* SEASON
+* 'SEASON'

-The table is the name of the table on Baseball Reference
+The `table` is the name of the table on Baseball Reference

 For example the request: